tinygraph/tinygraph/README.md

 # Overview

-The tinygraph library is a modern approach for working with compact graphs.
+tinygraph is a modern and idiomatic library optimized for compact and efficient graphs using succinct data structures.

 See our website at [tinygraph.org](https://tinygraph.org)

+See our [technical design document](./DESIGN.md) for the technical background and design decisions for tinygraph.

 # Usage